The Yummy Life

 • About the lime juice.
 I recommend fresh lime juice if you're eating this fresh or freezing it.
 However, if you're canning the salsa you must use bottled lime juice.
 This is because the pH of fresh limes can vary; bottled lime juice has a consistent pH that makes it more reliable for canning safety.

 • About the vinegar.
 The vinegar adds a tang that I think enhances the flavor.
 It is also necessary as a preservative if you want to can the salsa or keep it awhile in the fridge.
 If you are canning the salsa, you should not reduce the amount of vinegar.
-However, you can omit or reduce the vinegar, if you will be refrigerating and eating the salsa within two weeks.
+However, you can omit or reduce the vinegar, if you will be refrigerating and eating the salsa within two weeks (possibly longer).
 The vinegar's intensity will mellow some in a few hours, and even more the next day.
 That's why I like to make mine a day ahead, when possible.

 view on Amazon: ♦Mexican oregano, ♦ground cumin